rdmpage/linked-data-aggregator/Experiments.md

-https://doi.org/10.1080/00222930500145057 | | The genus Lilloiconcha in Colombia (Gastropoda: Charopidae) | Images in Zenodo, linked to CoL by DOI https://doi.org/10.5281/zenodo.3253620 |FIGURE 1 in The Hirtodrosophila melanderi species group (Diptera: Drosophilidae) from the Huanglong National Nature Reserve, Sichuan, China | Phylogeny image https://orcid.org/0000-0003-3952-9393 | Terry Griswold | Lots of images
+https://doi.org/10.1080/00222930500145057 | | The genus Lilloiconcha in Colombia (Gastropoda: Charopidae) | Images in Zenodo, linked to CoL by DOI https://doi.org/10.5281/zenodo.3253620 |FIGURE 1 in The Hirtodrosophila melanderi species group (Diptera: Drosophilidae) from the Huanglong National Nature Reserve, Sichuan, China | Phylogeny image https://orcid.org/0000-0003-3952-9393 | Terry Griswold | Lots of images https://doi.org/10.3897/zookeys.473.8659 | Systematics of the family Plectopylidae in Vietnam with additional information on Chinese taxa (Gastropoda, Pulmonata, Stylommatophora) | abstract, images https://orcid.org/0000-0002-7277-1934 | Jonathan Ablett | LOTS of images https://doi.org/10.11646/zootaxa.3825.1.1 | Molecular systematics of terraranas (Anura: Brachycephaloidea) with an assessment of the effects of alignment and optimality criteria | lots of cites/cited by, images are all of phylogeny https://orcid.org/0000-0002-6076-8463 | Casagrande, Mirna Martins | butterfly images https://doi.org/10.5281/zenodo.6573246 | Splendeuptychia tupinamba Freitas, Huertas & Rosa 2021, sp. nov. | A treatment that cites images, and which has a keyword that matches the new species name.

 ## Glue